 Nothing at All.
 If you decide to take the ACT, then these changes do not affect you.
 Or, if you decide to take the SAT and are done with your official testing by December of your junior year, you'll never need to encounter the digital SAT.

 Possibly Something.
 If you decide to take the SAT and begin your official testing in the fall, then it's entirely possible that you may need to take the March 2024 exam.
 If this is the case, you will make the transition from the paper and pencil version after the December 2023 exam.
 As you've read above, this will involve a fairly significant transition--in terms of format, medium, and content.
 It's certainly doable, but we don't think many students will be eager to be the "test dummies" in this scenario.

 Definitely Something.
 If your plan is to target the December SAT as your first official exam, then it's highly likely that you will set yourself up to take two different versions of the SAT.
 While in past years Peak Performance encouraged students to start preparing over the summer prior to their junior year in order to target the December and March exams, that plan no longer seems so wise for SAT students.
 It might be better to either target earlier official exams or embrace the new version and aim for one or more of the March-May-June-August (2024) options.

 Regardless of anything above, your first steps remain the same: take a full-length ACT diagnostic and a full-length SAT diagnostic.
+A student taking an SAT diagnostic prior to September 1 may still want to use the current SAT, while a student taking an SAT diagnostic after September 1 might be better off going right to the digital version and forgoing the current version of the exam.
 Let the data, your own reflections on the diagnostic experience, and the information above inform your decision.
 We look forward to mentoring you through this process!